samo-L-B/settings-dotfiles/README.md

 - Additionally, you should store the JSON file as well as the Microsoft.Powershell_profile.ps1 (located at: `~/powershell/ Microsoft.Powershell_profile.ps1) in your respective Powershell folder within the Documents folder (subfolder Powershell).

 ## Usage 🚀
-- Save those Files as described in Configuration and open a new powershell instance.
+- Save those Files as described in Configuration
+- Next try to adjust respectively tweak the appearance of your terminal/powershell and install all necessary packages.
+-
+More in detail:
+- Configure Windows Terminal
+- Install PowerShell
+- Change the default shell
+- Change the terminal background color
+- Install Scoop (Comamnd-line installer)
+- Install Git for Windows
+- Install Neovim
+- Make a user profile link it to a .config file folder which is in your User directory ()
+- Install Oh My Posh (Prompt theme engine)
+- Install Terminal Icons
+- Install z - Directory jumper
+- Install PSReadLine - Autocompletion
+- Install Fzf - Fuzzy finder

-- Enjoy the enhanced PowerShell experience! 🎉
+After finishing this process you can open a new powershell instance and enjoy the enhanced PowerShell experience! 🎉

 ## Web Search Commands ⭐
 The PowerShell profile includes aliases and functions that mimic everyday workflow of LAX: (Start Process or)